Whatever U Want

-"Whatever U Want" is a song by American singer Christina Milian.
+"Whatever U Want" is a song recorded by American singer Christina Milian.
 It was written by Bradley Spalter, Lambert Waldrip II, Aleese Simmons, Andre Mortion, Khaleef Chiles, James Banks, and Henderson Thigpen and produced by Bradley & Stereo for Milian's second album, It's About Time (2004), featuring a rap verse by rapper Joe Budden.
-The song was released as the album's second and final single on September 20, 2004.

-In contrast to its predecessor, "Dip It Low", the single saw moderate success, peaking at number 100 on the Billboard Hot 100.
-Outside of the United States, "Whatever U Want" achieved a similar lack of success in most countries with the exception of the United Kingdom, where the song peaked within the top 10 of the UK Singles Chart and topped the UK R&B Singles Chart.
+"Whatever U Want" was released as the album's second and final single on September 20, 2004.
+It stalled at number 100 on the US Billboard Hot 100 but peaked within the top 10 of the UK Singles Chart.